 The Trusteed Fund Resolutions establish cash and investment reserve accounts to provide funding for education loan notes receivable which may reach a specified state of delinquency or uncollectibility (see Note 5).
-For financial accounting purposes, adjustments to the allowance for the estimated amount for each of the aforementioned items are included as an expense or revenue in the Statement of Revenues, Expenses and Changes in Net Assets of the respective Trusteed Fund.
+For financial accounting purposes, adjustments to the allowance for the estimated amount for each of the aforementioned items are included as an expense or revenue in the Statement of Revenues, Expenses and Changes in Net Position of the respective Trusteed Fund.
 This aggregate allowance is reviewed and adjusted as necessary based on management's assessment of the net realizable value of the loan portfolio.

 In accordance with the Internal Revenue Code of 1986 (the "Code") and the related Treasury regulations, the Authority is required to keep the yield to the Authority on student loans within a designated percentage of the interest cost of the related tax-exempt borrowing.
 The Authority has traditionally selected to utilize loan forgiveness at the retirement of the bonds to keep the yield within the designated percentage of the interest costs of the related tax-exempt borrowing.
 A separate method of reducing yield is to make yield reduction payments to the United States Treasury.
 These estimated yield reduction payments may be made by the end of the tenth year and every fifth year thereafter during the life of each bond issue and when the bonds are retired.
-Each fiscal year, the management of the Authority calculates the estimated liability of the yield restrictions for bonds that are near the end of the loan portfolio.
+Beginning in FY2011, the Authority contracted with a third party to calculate the estimated liability of the yield restrictions for bonds that are near the end of their term.
+Management works closely with this third party and reviews and evaluates all final output.
+Previously, the management of the Authority calculated the estimated liability.
+The resulting estimated liability is recorded as an adjustment to the net realizable value of the loan portfolio.
 The factors used in determining this estimate are sensitive to change in the future and consequently the change in estimate may be material to the financial statement results.
 This current model of estimating is subject to change based on management's judgment and discretion.